How Smart Irrigation Systems Keep Landscapes at Your Facility in the Green?

 Every second, water waste slides through drains around the country.
 Whether it is a slow trickle or a steady stream, these billions of gallons cost businesses and homeowners money every year.

 What is to blame for this?
 The answer is old technology.

 When it comes to irrigation systems, many facilities use outdated controllers operating on simple timers.
-These do a decent job of providing reliable irrigation on a schedule for the set amount of time each day, but they come with a lot of problems:
+These do a decent job of providing reliable irrigation on a schedule for a set amount of time each day, but they come with a lot of problems:

 - They do not address specific landscape needs or the ever-changing weather.

 - There is no data tracking or other information generated in these systems.
 You have no visibility on what is happening on site.